 - IPM management usually has a holistic involvement of inter-related factors, leading to greater impact.
 IPM practices have greatly reduced pesticide applications and thereby the costs associated with sprays.

 - In such orchards, one or two sprays per season of pesticide would suffice to prevent fungal diseases that affect fruit quality.
-Most other disease and insects that cause fruit blemishes can be ignored, as external appearance of fruit does not affect juice quality.
+Most other diseases and insects that cause fruit blemishes can be ignored, as the external appearance of fruit does not affect juice quality.

 - These materials enhanced the greenhouse microclimate and disrupted the immigration and colonization behavior of thrips.
 Results suggest that the type of plastic film used for greenhouse covers may influence both the initial immigration/penetration and the dispersion/distribution of certain insects in the microclimate.

-- Use of bioactive compounds from plants has been viewed as a potential biological/botanical insecticidal approach.
-The extract of the neem tree (Azadirachta indica) has such proven insecticidal qualities.
+- The use of bioactive compounds from plants has been viewed as a potential biological/botanical insecticidal approach.
+The extract of the neem tree (Azadirachta indica) has proven insecticidal qualities.
 Currently, neem preparations are mainly applied as spray treatment on the crop canopy with varying levels of success in pest control.
 Furthermore, neem extract has several potential applications on the soil and seed too.

 Crop management practices